-Choose a job you love, and you will never have to work a single day
+Choose a Job you Love, and you will never have to work a single day

 Well, by that standard I don't think that anyone at Ultrahaptics feels like they are working.
 There are many things I love about my job and in the next few lines I'll try to pen down my viewpoint that explains why working for Ultrahaptics doesn't feel like work.